 Some fans who could still root for BoJack even after the above incident considered him truly irredeemable after he nearly strangled Gina to death on the Philbert set while strung out on painkillers.
 Counts as an in-universe example as well, since BoJack himself considers this to be his ultimate lowpoint.

-Beatrice and Butterscotch Horseman's years of being Abusive Parents towards their son Bojack and turning him into the broken horse everyone knows today could be considered the show's longest and most stretched out line crossed.
-It`s also been implied and explicitly shown that despite knowing how their behavior is hurting Bojack, both parents simply refused to change their ways or improve for the better.
+Beatrice and Butterscotch Horseman's years of being Abusive Parents towards their son BoJack and turning him into the broken horse everyone knows today could be considered the show's longest and most stretched out line crossed.
+It`s also been implied and explicitly shown that despite knowing how their behavior was hurting Bojack, both parents simply refused to change their ways or improve for the better.
+While giving a eulogy at her funeral, BoJack partially lampshades this by pointing out that in her whole life, Beatrice never once gave a meaningful act of kindness to her own son, and that when a cashier at a fast food joint gave BoJack a free churro to cheer him up after learning about Beatrice's death, BoJack states that he was treated more kindly from her in that small deed than from either of his parents in years.

 Hank Hippopopalous crossed this line before the beginning of the series, considering what he did and has kept doing to his assistants is just the tip of the iceberg in how much of a despicable scumbag he really is.